Fatigue is usually associated with tensile stresses.

 But R -> – infinity for pure compression stress and with max stress->0

-MIL-HBBK-5J S/N curves are typically given for a family of R values starting at a lower limit of R=-1.
+MIL-HBBK-5J S/N curves are typically given for a family of R values starting at a lower limit of R=-1, which is the fully-reversed stress case with zero mean stress.

 So MIL-HBBK-5J is not useful for pure compression.